padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 ### Type 4

-**Split A with locators but without data nodes.** In this test case, we isolate both locators.
+**Locators isolated, data nodes unreachable.** In this test case, we isolate locators, i.e., Split A with locators but without data nodes, as shown below.

 | Split | Weight   | VM Hosts                                               |
 | ----- | -------- | ------------------------------------------------------ |